vaishnav4281/test1.2/README.md

 ## 📜 License

-MIT — free for personal and commercial use.
+MIT — free for personal and commercial use..

+# domain-it